Hallstatt – history-charged postcard idyll

 A trip to Hallstatt in the Salzkammergut

 One of Austria's most beautiful places is hidden all the way in the back of a valley in the Salzkammergut.
 Hallstatt somehow manages to “keep itself above the water” with its location directly on and above the lake.
-There is a very simple but important answer to the question: “Why would anyone build a village here?” - the answer is: salt!
+There is a very simple but important answer to the question: “Why would anyone build a village here?” - the answer is: Salt!

 In a time when things were valued by their utility and not by their appearance salt was more precious than gold because it cured food.
 Near Hallstatt salt was already found a couple of thousands of years ago, hence the population here.
-A whole era was dedicated to the wealth and the developing culture here: this specific Bronze Age period (800-450BC) is called Hallstatt age.
+A whole era was dedicated to the wealth and the developing culture here: this specific Bronze Age period (800-450BC) is called the Hallstatt age.
 The name dates back to 1846 when a cemetery was found on Lake Hallstatt.

 The traces of the “White Gold” - in the Hallstatt Salt Mine

 During the summer you can find the salt's origins here high above Hallstatt.
 Walk to the Hallstatt Salt Mine or take the panorama cable car.
 The journey to the origins and the deepest tunnels leads you deep into the mountain, over slides and past salt lakes.
 A perfect excursion, especially for families, that you should not miss.